abhinavukil28/NETRA/README.md

 # NETRA
-A Voice Based Image Summarization for the Visually Impaired People
+A Voice Based Image Summarization for Visually Impaired People